cross-seed/cross-seed/README.md

 `cross-seed` will look for a configuration file at `~/.cross-seed/config.js` (`AppData\Local\cross-seed\config.js` on Windows).
 In the configuration file , you can specify all of the same flags you specified on the command line, but after that, you won't have to specify them on the command line any more.
+If you would like to use a different directory than the default, you can set the `CONFIG_DIR` environment variable.

 To create a configuration file, run